OpenIPC/openipc.github.io/certified.md

 ### OpenIPC Verified Pro

-- As of May 2026, RunCam is in the process of obtaining certification.
+- As of May 2026, RunCam company is in the process of obtaining certification.

 ### OpenIPC Verified Full